Yebin-Bae/Profile/README.md

 - Fresh graduate based in New Zealand
 - Dreaming of becoming a Business Analyst
 - Consistency over Perfection!
-- Currently lookinf for a graduate, entry level roles in Auckland
+- Currently looking for a graduate, entry level roles in Auckland

 ## What I'm Learning
 - SQL